sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 ### Per-docker Scope
 * Should provide a per-docker configurable granularity for this feature.
-* Per-docker enable/disable capability should be achieved through FEATURE table.
 * Per-docker rate_limit_interval capability should also be provided
 * Changes to per-docker config's will apply to all the critical processes inside the corresponding docker.